Easy Keto Deviled Eggs – Homemade Recipe

 When the eggs are done, you’ll slice them in half and place the yolks in a separate bowl.
 Put the whites on a plate while you make the filling.
 Mash up the yolks with mayo, vinegar, salt, and pepper, and then mix in your mushrooms and shallots.

 I don’t recommend making the entire recipe in advance, as they can almost dry out a bit.
-If you must, you could do them the night before, but again – day of is best.
+If you must, you could do them the night before, but again – the day off is best.

 However, what you can do to easily save a little time is make the hardboiled eggs several days in advance.
 Leave them uncut and stored in the fridge, and cut them up when you’re ready to make the filling and serve them.